UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_BioAssay_PubMed_Recipes.md

 C1[C@H](OC2=CC(=CC(=C2C1=O)O)OC3C(C(C(C(O3)CO)O)O)O)C4=CC=C(C=C4)O	42607902	DLIKSSGEMUFQOK-CEFFZDIVSA-N
 ...
 ```
-_tested on 2020.06.17, total count was 43._
+_tested on 2021.01.27, EDirect 14.4, total count was 43._

 ### PubMed --> PubChem Compounds + PubChem Compounds (MeSH) + PubChem Compounds (Publisher)
 **Description:** Search PubMed, then find linked PubChem Compounds, PubChem Compounds via PubMed MeSH, and PubChem Compound PubMed Publisher.

-As seen in the previous PubChem searches, there are several Entrez linkouts from PubMed to PubChem Compound such as `pubmed_pccompound`, `pubmed_pccompound_mesh`, and `pubmed_pccompound_publisher`.
+As seen in the previous PubChem searches, there are several Entrez links from PubMed to PubChem Compound such as `pubmed_pccompound`, `pubmed_pccompound_mesh`, and `pubmed_pccompound_publisher`.
 We can retrieve associated compounds from all three at the same time like this:

 ```console